HimanshuPurandare/FrequentItemsetsSON/README.md

 The arguments to be passed should be in the given specified order.

 ## Description:
+#### Task 1:
+Calculate the combinations of frequent movies (as singletons, pairs, triples, etc...) that were rated by male users and are qualified as frequent given a support threshold value.

+In order to apply this computation, we will need to create a basket for each male user containing the ids of the movies that were rated by this male user.
+If a movie was rated more than one time from a user, we consider that this movie was rated only once.
+More specifically, the movie ids are unique within each basket.
+The generated baskets are similar to:

+* Male-user1 = (movie 11 , movie 12 , movie 13 , ...)
+* Male-user2 = (movie 21 , movie 22 , movie 23 , ...)
+* Male-user3 = (movie 31 , movie 32 , movie 33 , ...)

+#### Task 2:
+Calculate the combinations of frequent female users (as singletons, pairs,triples, etc...) who rated the movies.
+The frequent combination of female users has to be calculated on the basis of the support threshold value.
+In order to apply this computation, we will need to create a basket for each movie that has been rated by the female users.
+More specifically, the female users ids are unique within each basket.
+The generated baskets are similar to:

+* Movie 1 = (female-user 1 , female-user 2 , female-user 3 , ...)
+* Movie 2 = (female-user 3 , female-user 4 , female-user 5 , ...)
+* Movie 3 = (female-user 1 , female-user 2 , female-user 5 , ...)

 I. The SON algorithm is a 2-Phase MapReduce Algorithm.<br />
 II.
 In Case 1, as an input to Phase 1 Map, we gave Male_UserIds mapped with the distinct MovieIds that they have rated i.e baskets (UserIds) and Items (MovieId).
 (MaleUserId -> MovieIds)<br />